ZimbiX/pathfinder-elm/README.md

 ### Todo

+- Fix move events not syncing properly somehow (need to work out how to reproduce)
 - Prevent creating gold when clicking to dismiss the 'maze not possible' popup
 - Allow Enter to dismiss the 'maze not possible' popup
 - Prompt for player names